Daniel-M/Hodgking-Huxley/README.md

 ##### E-MAIL:		[danielmejia55@gmail.com](mailto:danielmejia55@gmail.com)
 ##### DESCRIPTION:
 C++ code to simulate the action potetial's for an axon of a Loligo Pelei squid using the
-Hodgking-Huxley's ODE system proposed on 50's decade papers
+Hodgking-Huxley's ODE system proposed on 50's decade papers.
+See the [wiki](https://github.com/Daniel-M/Hodgking-Huxley/wiki) for more info

 ##### USAGE NOTES: